Posted on Thursday, May 25th, 2023 at 9:13 pm

 - Public Assistance: In some cases, the police might turn to the public for assistance, particularly if they’re struggling to identify the offender.
 They might release information about the incident to local media or share it on social media platforms, hoping that someone in the community might recognize the vehicle or know something about the accident.

 - Database Searches: The police have access to vast databases, including vehicle registration and license plate records.
-If they have a partial plate number or specific details about the vehicle, they can cross-reference this with their database to identify the offender.
+With a partial plate or vehicle details, they can match this against their database to find the offender.

 - Follow-Up Investigation: If the police develop any leads or suspects, they will investigate further.
-This could involve questioning the suspect, inspecting their vehicle for damage, and comparing any evidence they’ve collected against the suspect’s vehicle.
+They might question the suspect, check their vehicle for damage, and compare it to collected evidence.

 After you report the accident, the police will likely contact you once they complete their initial investigation, typically within a few days or weeks.
 How often you’ll hear from them after that depends on how the follow-up investigation proceeds, the available leads, and whether they catch the driver who fled.